 If you want a home that looks like a vacation, opt for simple yet functional designs.
 Take a cue from this Scandinavian home interiors and architecture.
-It’s elegant.
-It’s timeless.
-It’s beautiful.
+It's simple.
+It's timeless.
+It's beautiful.

-There are two sliding doors in the living room that lead to the deck.
-It’s not a seamless indoor-outdoor space, not like the ones we always build.
+There are two sliding doors in the living room, both have access to the deck.
+It's not a seamless indoor-outdoor space, not like the ones we always build.
 Consider this when you want your indoor and outdoor living areas physically connected but visually separated.
-Also, this design is a great way to make the fireplace the star of the room.
+Also, this design is a great way to make the fireplace the focal point of the room.

-You’ll never go wrong when you use neutral colours in 70% of the space.
+You'll never go wrong when you use neutral colours in 70% of the interior design.
 Here, the designers went with white walls and grey furniture pieces.
-Those two are an all time favourite.
+This colour palette is an all-time favourite.

 Wood keeps these Scandinavian home interior from looking cold and stark.
-The designers laid wooden floors on the living room and dining area to establish the heart of the home.
+Fabric furniture and the fuzzy rug also keeps this living room cozy.

 Keep the TV away from the dining area